Students are raving about their Music instructors on TakeLessons.

 As a sound technician Willy gained valuable experience working at the world famous Tarry Town Music Hall near Sleepy Hollow, NY, where he worked with top notch touring bands like Blues Traveler, the Indigo Girls, Paul Shaffer, the Marshall Tucker Band, and the late, great Levon Helm.
 He al

 so worked with A-list actors such as Stanley Tucci, James Cahn, Kevin Bacon and Keanu Reeves.

 While living in Austin, TX, Willy was a member of the American Federation of Musicians alongside greats like Los Lonely Boys, George Straight, Lyle Lovett and Willie Nelson.

 As a father of four young children, Willy teaches in a family friendly environment.
-Willy offers group lessons, called the Stringed Instrument Workshop, for all ages.
 At the SIW events, he has taught elementary students as well as adults all the way up to 86 years old!
 Willy is a background checked teacher and would love to pass on his knowledge of music to you and your family!

 Trevor R. November 25, 2014

 I wasn't really taking mandolin, but fiddle in the Stringed Instrument Workshop, but I loved it.
 Willy is a great teacher.
 I especially enjoyed the SIW, with my kids.
 It was a lot of fun to learn musical techniques with lots of people of different skill levels.
 I'm not the best musician, but Willy makes you feel like you can participate even if you don't understand all of the theory.